aiidateam/aiida-core/docs/source/intro/run_docker.rst

       $ docker load -i aiida-container-backup.tar

+   You'll find a container in the list and you can then start it with ``docker start``.

-   If you used a `named volume <https://docs.docker.com/storage/volumes/#backup-a-containerhttps://docs.docker.com/storage/#more-details-about-mount-types>`__, you can backup the volume.
+   If you used a `named volume <https://docs.docker.com/storage/volumes/#backup-a-containerhttps://docs.docker.com/storage/#more-details-about-mount-types>`__, you can backup the volume independently.

    .. tab-set::